A Career in Architecture

 - Completion of a three-year internship under the supervision of a registered architect

-- Registration with the provincial/territorial association of architects in the province/territory of work
+- Registration with the provincial/territorial regulator in the province/territory of work

-For more information, visit the Architecture Canada website.
+For more information, visit the Royal Architectural Institute of Canada.

 Schools of Architecture

 Architectural accreditation signifies that a professional program in Architecture has a satisfactory standard of educational achievement.
 This achievement is ascertained by an evaluation process carried out by the Canadian Architectural Certification Board (CACB).
-The list of Accredited Canadian Universities - Schools of Architecture can be found on the Canadian Architectural Certification Board website.
+The list of Accredited Canadian Universities - Schools of Architecture can be found on their website.

-The Architecture Canada (RAIC) Syllabus Program provides access to Architectural education to Canadians who, for reasons of geography or personal circumstances, are unable to attend one of the ten Canadian University Schools of Architecture, as well as International Architecture Graduates (IAG) who come to Canada and require additional courses.
+The Royal Architectural Institute of Canada (RAIC) Syllabus Program provides access to Architectural education to Canadians who, for reasons of geography or personal circumstances, are unable to attend one of the ten Canadian University Schools of Architecture, as well as International Architecture Graduates (IAG) who come to Canada and require additional courses.